-$$20 \div 4 = 5$$
+$$18 \div 3 = 6$$ Benefits

-Benefits

-Labelled number lines are useful to support children to count in multiples, forwards and backwards as well as calculating single-digit multiplications.

-When multiplying, children start at 0 and then count on to find the product of the numbers.
-When dividing, start at the number they are dividing and the count back in jumps of the number they are dividing by until they reach 0.
+Number tracks are useful to support children to count in multiples, forwards and backwards.
+Moving counters or cubes along the number track can support children to keep track of their counting.
+Translucent counters help children to see the number they have landed on whilst counting.
+When multiplying, children place their counter on 0 to start and then count on to find the product of the numbers.
+When dividing, children place their counter on the number they are dividing and the count back in jumps of the number they are dividing by until they reach 0.
 Children record how many jumps they have made to find the answer to the division.
-Labelled number lines can be useful with smaller multiples, however they become inefficient as numbers become larger due to the required size of the number line.
+Number tracks can be useful with smaller multiples but when reaching larger numbers they can become less efficient.